Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Additional Experimental Details

 \section{Additional Experimental Details}

-We use AWS p3.8x and p3.16x EC2 machines for all our experiments, except we run FEQA on the Multi-News summaries on a p3dn.24xlarge machine, as it requires more memory.
-The BART model has 406,290,432 parameters.
-We trained all models for 5 epochs following instructions on the fairseq BART webpage, without further hyperparameter search.
-The minimum and maximum length for Multi-News decoding was determined by the lengths of the training reference summaries.
+We used AWS p3.8x and p3.16x EC2 machines for all our experiments, except we ran FEQA on the Multi-News summaries on a p3dn.24xlarge machine, as it required more memory.

+The \bart model has 406,290,432 parameters.
+Fine-tuning \bart on the Multi-News training set took about 2.5 hours on 4 GPUs; we fine-tuned for 5 epochs following instructions on the fairseq \bart webpage, without further hyperparameter search.
+For CNN/DM and XSum we used the provided checkpoints.\footnote{See \url{https://github.com/pytorch/fairseq/tree/master/examples/bart}.} The minimum and maximum length for Multi-News decoding was determined by the lengths of the training reference summaries.